 Short courses in Ecopsychology and Authentic Movement in Natural Settings (2012 – 2014)

-Training to facilitate the Intensive Workshop “The Hero’s Journey” by Paul Rebillot (2015)
+Training in Gestalt-based theatre processes to facilitate “The Hero’s Journey” Workshop by Paul Rebillot (2015)

 I look forward to enquiries, questions and comments – even if you’re just curious and don’t know yet what the question is.
 You can either get in touch by phone – Germany: 0049-1578-7819804, UK: 0044-7914-937471 – or use the contact form which is found under “Contact”.